chinchalinchin/mastodon-agent/README.rst

 Environment
 -----------

+The Lambda function must execute with a role that has permission to access the following resources.

 **State**

 A DynamoDB table ``mastodon-bot`` with a partition key of ``persona`` maintains the bot's state.
 The state has the following properties.